-Students who have passed the qualifying exams are expected to find a faculty advisor and start research leading to their dissertation proposal.
-The Graduate Chair and the faculty mentor assigned to each first year student can assist with finding a faculty advisor.
-Students are expected to submit a dissertation proposal and advance to candidacy within three semesters from passing the qualifying exams.
-Requirements for advancing to candidacy are:
+Students are expected to find a faculty advisor and start research leading to their dissertation proposal no later than the summer after their first year.
+The PhD Program Director and the faculty mentor assigned to each first year student can assist with finding a faculty advisor.
+Students are expected to submit a dissertation proposal and advance to candidacy some time during their second or third year in the program.

-- Writing a dissertation proposal and passing the oral preliminary exam which consists of presenting the proposal to the student's preliminary thesis committee.
+Writing a dissertation proposal and passing the oral preliminary exam, which consists of presenting the proposal to the student's preliminary thesis committee

 A dissertation proposal should identify an interesting research problem, provide motivation for studying it, review the relevant literature, propose an approach for solving the problem, and present at least some preliminary results.
 The written proposal must be submitted to the preliminary thesis committee and the graduate coordinator ahead of time (one week minimum, two weeks recommended) and then presented in the oral preliminary exam.
 The preliminary thesis committee is chaired by the faculty advisor and must include at least two more faculty members, at least one of them from Statistics.
 The faculty on the preliminary thesis committee typically continue to serve on the doctoral thesis committee, but changes are allowed.
 Please see Rackham rules on thesis committees for more information.

-At the oral preliminary exam, the committee will ask questions about the proposal and the relevant background and either elect to accept the proposal as both substantial and feasible, or ask for specific revisions, or decline the proposal.
+At the oral preliminary exam, the committee will ask questions about the proposal and the relevant background and either elect to accept the proposal as both substantial and feasible, ask for specific revisions, or decline the proposal.
 The unanimous approval of the proposal by the committee is necessary for the student to advance to candidacy.